-The Community Redevelopment Agency (CRA) has continued participating in visible improvements and commercial redevelopment in the downtown core area of the City.
-These improvements were direct result of the CRA grant process functioning at its best.
+The Community Redevelopment Agency (CRA) has continued participating in visible community improvements and commercial redevelopment in the downtown core area of the City.
+These improvements were direct result of the CRA infrastructure improvements and our grant process functioning at its best.
 An increase in taxable values of these properties is anticipated to continue over the next few years.
-During fiscal year 2020, the City was able to continue road improvements, landscaping and irrigation.
+During fiscal year 2021, the City was able to continue road and sidewalk improvements, median landscaping and irrigation.

 The One-Cent Discretionary Infrastructure Surtax has been in place since 2002 and in 2017 the voters of Lake County extended the tax for another 15-year term.
 This funding source continues to provide for infrastructure and capital project needs.
-Among other projects, the City has utilized these revenues for street improvements, water and sewer system improvements, public safety equipment, and for parks and recreation improvements and equipment.
-This year the City also completed the installation of a security system for all City buildings.
+Among other projects, the City has utilized these revenues for street improvements, water and sewer system improvements, public safety equipment, and parks and recreation improvements and equipment.
+This year a much-needed renovation of the City pool was completed.
+This included new brick pavers, pool resurfacing and restriping, new tile, equipment and decorative fencing replaced the old chain link fencing.
+With the assistance of the Lowe's Heroes program, renovations of the pool bathrooms and showers were also completed.